hugoaf/joomla-to-grav-exporter/README.md

-# joomla-to-grav-exporter
+# Jommla to Grav Exporter

-Exports Joomla articles and categories to GRAV folders and files
+This is a joomla basic component that will export Joomla articles and categories to GRAV folders and files

+To install just clone this repo in your desktop and use joomla regular install from file procedure.